Skip to Content

 5. How difficult is the Maligne Canyon Hike?

 All in all, the Maligne Canyon hike is fairly easy (in the summer, that is).
-It’s very accessible for most people as there’s no climbing or scrambling involved.
-In fact, when you head from the first to the fifth and sixth bridges, you’ll be going downhill, which is nice.
-However, unless you’re getting picked up from one of those parking lots rather than heading back to your starting point, bear in mind that what goes down must come back up!
+It’s accessible for most people as there’s no climbing or scrambling involved.
+In fact, when you head from the first to the fifth and sixth bridges, you’ll be going downhill, which I always love!
+However, the way back will be mostly uphill, unless you’re getting picked up from one of those parking lots.
+What goes down must come back up, right?

 With that said, the climb isn’t very steep and whenever we visit, we see people of all ages and fitness levels out enjoying the trail.

-There are about a dozen sets of stairs along the trail, which you’ll be going down on your way from the first bridge to the sixth bridge, and climbing up if you’re going in the opposite direction.
-If walking up stairs is an issue for you, we recommend starting at the first bridge and trying to get picked up from the sixth bridge parking lot, rather than hiking back again.
+There are about a dozen sets of stairs along the trail.
+For me, I can fly down the stairs, but it’s the coming back up that always gets my heart rate accelerating!
+If walking upstairs is an issue for you, I recommend starting at the first bridge and trying to get picked up from the sixth bridge parking lot, rather than hiking back again.
 Guided hikes are handy for this!

 6. Do you have to hike the entire trail at Maligne Canyon?

 Nope!
-In fact, we think that one of the best things about Maligne Canyon is that you don’t have to do it all in one go.
-You have a lot of flexibility in terms of where you start your hike, and how far you go before turning back.
+In fact, we’d say that one of the best things about Maligne Canyon is that you don’t have to do it all in one go.
+There is a lot of flexibility in terms of where you start your hike, and how far you go before turning back.

 Most people tend to park at the 1st bridge, which is the most popular entrance – you could even call it the “main” entrance.
 From there, you can choose how far along the canyon you want to hike.
-Lots of people only walk to the first bridge to check out the view before turning back, but we like to go all the way to the fourth bridge, because in our opinion this is the most beautiful section of the trail.
+Lots of people only walk to the first bridge to check out the view before turning back, but we like to go all the way to the fourth bridge because this is the most beautiful section of the trail.

 We’re not saying that it’s not worth going to the fifth and sixth bridges, but the river widens and the trail flattens out there.
 The most dramatic views are along the first section of the trail, and the first four bridges are fairly close together.